dragonflydb/dragonfly/tests/README.md

 ### Custom arguments

 - use `--gdb` to start all instances inside gdb.
 - use `--df arg=val` to pass custom arguments to all dragonfly instances.
+Can be used multiple times.
 - use `--log-seeder file` to store all single-db commands from the lastest tests seeder inside file.

 ### Before you start